 NMOG Credit for Direct Ozone Reduction Technology.
-A manufacturer that certifies vehicles equipped with direct ozone reduction technologies shall be eligible to earn NMOG credits that can be applied to the NMOG exhaust emissions of the vehicle when determining compliance with the LEV IV FTP standard in subsection (d)(2)(A) or (e)(2)(A).
-To earn credit, the manufacturer must submit the following information for each vehicle model for which it gets credit:
+A manufacturer that certifies vehicles equipped with direct ozone reduction technologies shall earn NMOG credits in accordance with CCR, title 13, section 1961.2(a)(11) that will be applied to the NMOG exhaust emissions of the vehicle when determining compliance with the LEV IV FTP standard in subsection (d)(2)(A) or (e)(2)(A).

-A demonstration of the airflow rate through the direct ozone reduction device and the ozone-reducing efficiency of the device over the range of speeds encountered in the Unified Cycle (UC) Driving Schedule contained in Part II, section D. of the “California 2026 and Subsequent Model Criteria Pollutant Emission Standards and Test Procedures for Passenger Cars, Light-Duty Trucks and Medium-duty Vehicles;”

-An evaluation of the durability of the device for the full useful life of the vehicle; and

-A description of the on-board diagnostic strategy for monitoring the performance of the device in-use.

-Using the above information, the Executive Officer shall determine the value of the NMOG credit based on the calculated change in the one-hour peak ozone level using an approved airshed model.
-This credit can only be used for determining compliance with the exhaust standards in subsection (d)(2)(A) or (e)(2)(A).

 Emission Standard for a Fuel-Fired Heater.
 Whenever a manufacturer elects to utilize an on-board fuel-fired heater on any LDV or MDV, the fuel-fired heater must meet the LDV ULEV125 standards set forth in subsection (d)(2)(A).
 The exhaust emissions result of the fuel-fired heater shall be determined by operating at a maximum heating capacity with a cold start between 68 degrees F and 86 degrees F for a period of 20 minutes and dividing the grams of emissions by 20.
 The resulting grams per minute shall be multiplied by 3.0 minutes per mile to obtain a g/mi value that must be below the ULEV125 standards.
 If the on-board fuel-fired heater is capable of operating at ambient temperatures above 40 degrees F, the measured emission levels of the on-board fuel-fired heater shall be added to the emissions measured on the FTP (40 CFR, Part 1066), as amended by the “California 2026 and Subsequent Model Criteria Pollutant Exhaust Emission Standards and Test Procedures for Passenger Cars, Light-Duty Trucks, and Medium-Duty Vehicles” or as amended by the ”California Test Procedures for 2026 and Subsequent Model Zero-Emission Vehicles and Plug-in Hybrid Electric Vehicles, in the Passenger Car, Light-Duty Truck and Medium-Duty Vehicle Classes,” as applicable, to determine compliance with the exhaust emission standards in subsection (d)(2)(A) or (e)(2)(A).

+Disclosure of Records.

+Public Disclosure.
+Unless identified as a trade secret or otherwise confidential under CCR, title 17, section 91011, and supported as such under CCR, title 17, section 91022, records in the Board's possession for the vehicles subject to the requirements of section 1961.4 shall be subject to disclosure as public records as follows:

+Each manufacturer's annual production data and the corresponding calculated NMOG+NOx fleet average; and

+Each manufacturer's annual NMOG+NOx fleet average credit or debit balances for each model year;

+Disclosure to the U.S. Environmental Protection Agency.
+Records in the Board's possession for the vehicles subject to the requirements of section 1961.4 shall be subject to disclosure to the federal Environmental Protection Agency, which protects trade secrets as provided in Section 114(c) of the Clean Air Act and amendments thereto (42 U.S.C.
+7401 et seq.) and in federal regulations.

 Severability.
 Each provision of this section is severable, and in the event that any provision of this section is held to be invalid, the remainder of both this section and this article remains in full force and effect.

 Note: Authority cited: Sections 39500, 39600, 39601, 43013, 43018, 43101, 43104, 43105 and 43106, Health and Safety Code.
 Reference: Sections 39002, 39003, 39667, 43000, 43009.5, 43013, 43018, 43100, 43101, 43101.5, 43102, 43104, 43105, 43106, 43204 and 43205, Health and Safety Code